APCE marketplace booth interprets Matthew 25 for an ecumenical audience

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Christian Formation, Congregational Vitality, Hunger & Poverty, Matthew 25, Mission Engagement & Support, Office of the General Assembly, Partner Associations, Peace & Justice, Presbyterian Mission Agency, Presbyterian Youth and Triennium, Theological Education, World Mission, Worshiping Communities, Young Adult Volunteers
+Categories: Christian Formation, Congregational Vitality, Hunger & Poverty, Matthew 25, Ministry Engagement & Support 2, Office of the General Assembly, Partner Associations, Peace & Justice, Presbyterian Mission Agency, Presbyterian Youth and Triennium, Theological Education, World Mission, Worshiping Communities, Young Adult Volunteers

 Tags: #apce23, 1001 new worshiping communities, APCE, association of partners in christian education, building congregational vitality, compassion peace & justice, dismantling structural racism, eradicating systemic poverty, fred rogers, matthew 25 invitation, mission engagement & support, mister rogers' neighborhood, office of christian formation, office of the general assembly, office of theology & worship, office of theology formation and evangelism, office of vital congregations, presbyterian hunger program, Presbyterian Youth Triennium, world mission, young adult volunteer program